suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 --- abstract

-This document describes an end-to-end authenticated encryption scheme for application objects intended to be delivered over Media over QUIC (MoC) Transport.
-This allows publishers that share a symetric key with the subscribers to ensure that MoQ relays can not decrypt the contents of objects an that subscribes can verify the content has not beebn changed.
+This document specifies an end-to-end authenticated encryption scheme for application objects transmitted via Media over QUIC (MoQ) Transport.
+The scheme enables original publishers to securely share a symmetric key with end subscribers, ensuring that MoQ relays are unable to decrypt object contents.
+Additionally, subscribers can verify the integrity and authenticity of received objects, confirming that the content has not been modified in transit.

 --- middle